daily-co/daily-python/docs/src/usage.rst

 The audio format is 16-bit linear PCM.

-See :func:`daily.CustomMicrophoneDevice.write_samples` for more details.
+See :func:`daily.VirtualMicrophoneDevice.write_samples` for more details.

 .. _Daily: https://daily.co